 A computer case is the most visible portion of your build - so choose a design you love.
-There are many options to go with when it comes to a case - from popular pre-configured atx desktop cases designed for most standard builds to those you can custom mod into a gaming PC case.
+There are many options to go with when it comes to a PC case - from popular pre-configured atx desktop cases designed for most standard builds to those you can custom mod into a gaming PC case.
 Desktop cases at their core function house & protect the internal components of a build.
 Because they last for a long while and act as a shield for your components from the outside, choosing a good case is important and will let you carry it over to future builds & upgrades over the years.
 Depending on your budget though, this isn't a terrible item to go cheap on because as far as the day-to-day functionality of your system the case doesn't contribute as much as other components do.
-From elaborate paint jobs to side-windows that let you peer into your setup - cases can be an expression of your style.
+From elaborate paint jobs to side-windows that let you peer into your setup - cases can be an expression of your style though.
 Choose the right size case for the components you will be installing into it - ATX cases can house larger builds and support both ATX and mATX motherboards.
 Micro ATX cases only support mATX boards and tend to be smaller than ATX.
 ITX cases support ITX boards only.

 What should I look for when buying a computer case?

 These questions will help to find a lot of the answers you'll be looking for.
 Video cards can get long, so be sure that you can fit the card that you really want, because otherwise you'll have to change either your card or your case.
 Computer parts aren't the kind of hardware that you can hammer in to make fit; they either fit, or they don't.

 What are the basic case sizes out there?

 The most popular case form factors for PC builders are ATX, Micro ATX, and Mini ITX.
 We are proud to feature brands such as Antec, BitFenix, NZXT, Fractal Design, and many more in our selection of personal computer cases.